 How can corneal abrasions be prevented?

 By keeping fingers away from the eyes, a person can reduce the risk of accidentally scratching the cornea.
 If an object gets in the eye, rinse the eye with clean water or saline solution, but do not rub the eye.
-If a foreign object is visible on the cornea, do not try to remove it.
-Instead, call your doctor.
+If a foreign object is visible on the cornea, do not try to remove it, and call your doctor instead.

 How are corneal abrasions diagnosed?